 Shoreline Community College offers low-cost GED (General Education Preparation) courses to help students preparing to take the GED test.
-Successful completion of the test results in awarding of the General Educational Development Certificate from the State of Washington.
-In the new GED Test to be introduced at the end of 2013, four content areas - literacy, mathematics, science, and social studies - will measure a foundational core of knowledge and skills that are essential for career and college readiness.
-Also new in the fall of 2013, students who are 21 and older may opt to apply these same skills above toward an official Washington State high school diploma by documenting prior work and life experience in addition to demonstrating basic skills.
+Successful completion of the test results in awarding of the General Educational Development Certificate.
+The GED Test with four content areas - literacy, mathematics, science, and social studies - will measure a foundational core of knowledge and skills that are essential for career and college readiness.
+Students who are 21 and older may opt to apply these same skills above toward an official Washington State high school diploma by documenting prior work and life experience in addition to demonstrating basic skills.
 Tuition for either program is just \$25 per quarter and a low income tuition waiver is available.
 Call (206) 546-4602 for more information.